rockneurotiko/go-bots/bookbot/README.md

 - Talk with [@botfather](https://telegram.me/botfather) and create a new bot following the steps.
 - Change the "YOURKEY" in `secrets.env` file to the one that @botfather gived to you.
 - If you are in unix system open `run.sh` if you are in windows open `run.cmd`, if you are not in any of these, see some of these to know how to run it xD
-- Change the values like you want, the values ar the three explained in the [configure](#Configure) section:
+- Change the values like you want, the values are the three explained in the [configure](#configure) section one the binary:
+  - BINARY: The path for the binary, make sure that the one you need!
   - BOOKSPATH: Base directory of the files
   - DBPATH: Directory of the database
   - PWD: The password to protect the bot.
 It can be empty if you don't want to protect.